jeremiahflaga/jeremiahflaga.github.io-OLD/pages/other/good-stuffs.md

 }
 </style>

-## Some of the articles, books, videos and other stuffs which influenced how I think today
+## Some of the articles, books, videos and other stuffs which greatly influenced my thinking

 <small>_[This also serves as a reminder for myself of some of the most important things to remember always.]_</small>